What You Need to Know About the Clinical Volunteer Program

 Interviews & Orientation

 Applicants will be contacted and provided a status no later than one week following the application deadline.
 Applicants are required to attend an interview, after which the volunteers for that year will be selected within the week.
+If the applicant is not able to be on campus for the interview, a Skype interview will be provided as an option.

 Volunteers will need to attend a generalized clinic orientation.
 After orientation, volunteers will be assigned to a WMC team.
 Team leaders are responsible for further orientation and team integration of the new undergraduate member.